-The students should get graph like the following.
-Notice the repeating pattern and the symmetry about the lines at x = multiples of 5.
-The graph helps them the repeating see the pattern and symmetry.
+The students should get a graph like the following.
+Notice the repeating pattern and the symmetry about the vertical lines at where x is a multiple of 5.
+The graph helps them see the repeating pattern and the symmetry.

-Task 3C2
+Task 3C2:

-Notice that the pattern of last digits 1, 4, 9, 6, 5, 6, 9, 4, 1 0 repeats.
-Can you prove that the pattern of last digits repeats?
+Notice that the pattern of last digits 1, 4, 9, 6, 5, 6, 9, 4, 1, 0 repeats.
+Can you prove this pattern of repetition of last digits?

-The units digit of any number is the remainder obtained on dividing the number by 10.
+The units' digit of any number is the remainder obtained on dividing the number by 10.